liferay/liferay-docs/discover/commerce/articles/01-catalog-management/02-products/06-configuration.markdown

 ## Shipping [](id=shipping)

 The *Shipping* tab governs how shipping costs for a product are calculated.
-It contains the following fields:
+It contains these fields:

-**Shippable:** If disabled, then no shipping costs will be calculated at all.
-This option should be disabled for virtual products.
+**Shippable:** If disabled, no shipping costs are calculated at all.
+Disable this for virtual products.

 **Free Shipping:** Enable to override
 [Shipping Methods](/web/liferay-emporio/documentation/-/knowledge_base/1-0/shipping-methods-intro)
 and ship for free.

-**Ship Separately:** Enable to require that this product be shipped in its own package.
+**Ship Separately:** Enable to require this product be shipped in its own package.

 **Shipping Extra Price:** Enter a shipping surcharge for this product.